Research Summary

 image

 Multifidelity Risk Assessment of High-Performance Systems.
-(08/20/2021-12/31/2022).
+(DARPA, 08/20/2021-12/31/2022).
 In this project we developed surrogate-assisted methods for estimating coherent risk measures, such as conditional value-at-risk for complex engineering systems.
 We proposed bifidelity and multifidelity techniques that work in the context of depenent random variables.
 The surrogate models were developed as the dimensionally-decomposed generalized polynomial chaos expansions, with novel twists on how to train them effectively and use them in risk estimation.
 Journal publications [26, 27] resulted from this project.
 Postdoc Dongjin Lee worked on this project.

 image